technologiesubtile/SX1281-ESP8266-BLE-Transceiver/README.md

 Writing raw lists of Hex Bytes directly to the transceiver via the SPI port: in the basic usage, the command blepayload writes payload into a variable, the command makebleadv appends an advertisement header in front and stores everything in another variable, and finally the command sendoutpdutotal appends another 2 Hex bytes in front to specify that it is a write command and the memory location before sending everything to the transceiver.
 In some cases, the expert user (fluent in machine code) might want to send raw Hex Bytes or machine code to the transceiver instead.
 This is achieved by

 spiupload 0x12 0x34 0x56

 spitransfer

-During such operation, make sure that the interval for periodic Tx/Rx execution is set to 0 intvl 0
+Before such operation, make sure that the interval for periodic Tx/Rx execution is set to 0

+intvl 0

 because otherwise the ESP8266 is periodically communicating with the transceiver and this would overwrite the spiupload buffer.